 [back to top]

-While actions taken to fulfill our past commitments are commendable, we acknowledge that more must be done if we are to stay the course toward strong, sustainable and balanced growth.
-We are determined to use all policy tools – monetary, fiscal and structural – individually and collectively to achieve this goal.
+While actions taken to fulfill our past commitments are commendable, we acknowledge that more must be done if we are to stay the course toward strong, sustainable, balanced and inclusive growth.
+We are determined to use all policy tools — monetary, fiscal and structural — individually and collectively to achieve this goal.
 As our individual country circumstances differ, we will each need to be vigilant in taking appropriate policy actions on many fronts.
-At the same time, our collective efforts will yield joint benefits in both the short term and the medium term and will lay solid foundations for global growth that is more resilient, sustainable and balanced.
+At the same time, our collective efforts will yield joint benefits in both the short term and the medium term and will lay solid foundations for global growth that is stronger, more sustainable, balanced and inclusive.

-We remain concerned that the global economic recovery is weaker than is desirable.
+Although the global economy has made progress since the global financial crisis, we remain concerned that the global economic recovery is weaker than is desirable.
 The global economic environment is challenging and downside risks persist, highlighted by fluctuating commodity prices, and low inflation in many advanced economies.
 Financial market volatility remains high, and economic reconfigurations, geopolitical conflicts, terrorism, and refugee flows continue to complicate the global economic environment.
 We are taking monetary and fiscal policy measures to foster confidence and boost growth and stability.
-We recognize the importance of demand-side measures in complementing our structural reforms.
+We recognize the importance of demand-side measures in supporting activity and the role they can play in complementing our structural reforms.
 Therefore, in 2016, we have put forward a number of such measures: